Department of Health Informatics & Information Management

 Grade Mode: Standard Letter

-This course provides an introduction to research methods and experimental inquiry to acquaint the student with skills to critique and conduct studies in the health information management domains.
+This course provides an introduction to research methods and experimental inquiry to acquaint the student with skills to critique and conduct studies in the health informatics and information management domains.
 The course will also provide the foundation for compiling, analyzing, and displaying statistics related to the delivery of healthcare.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.